syncfusion-content/ej2-maps-docs/ej2-javascript/maps/accessibility.md

 ## WAI-ARIA attributes

 To meet accessibility standards, the Maps control follows to the [WAI-ARIA](https://www.w3.org/WAI/ARIA/apg/patterns/alert/) patterns.
-In the Maps component, the following ARIA attributes are used:
+In the Maps control, the following ARIA attributes are used:

 | Attributes | Purpose |
 | --- | --- |